openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     4. Configure interfaces on nodes.
     5. Configure network settings.
     6. Enable and configure NSXv plugin.
     7. Configure VMware vCenter Settings.
-Add 2 vSphere clusters and configure Nova Compute instances on controllers and compute-vmware.
+Add 2 vSphere clusters and configure Nova Compute instances on conrollers and compute-vmware.
     8. Verify networks.
     9. Deploy cluster.
+    10. Split availability zone to vcenter1 and vcenter2 with one nova compute cluster in each zone.
+    11. Run OSTF.
-    10. Run OSTF.
-Launch instances from "Test-VMDK" image which is included in plugin package and is available under Horizon.
+    12. Launch instances from "Test-VMDK" image which is included in plugin package and is available under Horizon.
 Use m1.tiny flavor.

 Expected result